Description

 The building of Britain's "Super-Dreadnoughts" prompted France to increase the size of her battleship guns as well.
 This meant a reduction from twelve main guns to ten, but this was more than offset by the abandonment of wing turrets in favor of having all turrets on the centerline.

-The Model 1921 was the original design and were used on the Bretagne class.
-These guns were considered to be an excellent weapon by the French, but the ships they were installed on were handicapped by poor fire control and low maximum turret elevations and hence a short range.
+The Model 1912 was the original design and were used on the Bretagne class.
+These guns were considered to be an excellent weapon by the French, but the ships they were installed on were handicapped by poor fire control and low maximum gun elevations.
+These low elevations were the result of French thinking that battle ranges would be 10,000 m (10,940 yards) or less.
 Salvo dispersions at their maximum range of 15,860 yards (14,500 m) was 330 feet (100 m).

 The Type C, an interim designation, was planned for the never-built Lyon class.
 This would have used the same barrel as the Model 1912M but designed to fire an improved and lengthened APC projectile.
 No guns were built and a Model Year designation was never assigned.